PremModhaOfficial/notes/notes/osi.md

 > GET https://getdata?page=1
 ## DataLink

-responsible for delivery within the same subnet
+Responsible for delivery within the same subnet
 > [!FAQ] DATA (broken into Segments)
 >
 > Source-Mac (can be of a router's if out of subnet)
 > Destination-Mac (can be of a router's if out of subnet)
 >
 > SourceIP
 > DestinationIP